bznick98/bznick98.github.io/_projects/2023-02-06-Focus-Stacking.md

 ![](/images/focus-stacking/gun-plot.png)

-From this rough measurement we can see that the final result has the sharpness among all images, meaning it achieves the highest focusness.
+From this rough measurement we can see that the final result has the highest sharpness among all images, meaning it achieves the highest focusness.
 A future work is to come up with a better measurement of focusness and setup a testing set for measuring the performance of focus stacking algorithms.